Charles Comiskey

-Charles Albert Comiskey (August 15, 1859 – October 26, 1931), nicknamed "Commy" or "The Old Roman", was an American Major League Baseball player, manager and team owner.
-He was a key person in the formation of the American League, and was also founding owner of the Chicago White Sox.
+Charles Albert Comiskey (August 15, 1859 – October 26, 1931), nicknamed "Commy" or "the Old Roman", was an American Major League Baseball player, manager, and team owner.
+He was a key person in the formation of the American League and was also founding owner of the Chicago White Sox.
 Comiskey Park, the White Sox's storied baseball stadium, was built under his guidance and named for him.

 Comiskey's reputation was permanently tarnished by his team's involvement in the Black Sox Scandal, although he was inducted as an executive into the Baseball Hall of Fame in 1939.

 Early life

 Comiskey was born on August 15, 1859, in Chicago, the son of Illinois politician John Comiskey.
-He attended public and parochial schools in Chicago, including St. Ignatius Preparatory School, and, later, St. Mary's College (in St. Mary's, Kansas).
-He played baseball at St. Mary's, and played for several professional teams in Chicago while apprenticed to a plumber and working at construction jobs including driving a brick delivery wagon for the construction crews building the fifth Chicago City Hall, which stood from 1873 to 1885.
+He attended public and parochial schools in Chicago, including St. Ignatius Preparatory School, and then attended St. Mary's College in St. Mary's, Kansas.
+He played baseball at St. Mary's and played for several professional teams in Chicago while apprenticed to a plumber and working at construction jobs, including driving a brick delivery wagon for the construction crews building the fifth Chicago City Hall, which stood from 1873 to 1885.

 Baseball career

 Playing and managing career

 Comiskey started his playing career as a pitcher, and moved to first base after developing arm trouble.
-He is credited with being the first to play hitters off of first base, allowing him to cover balls hit to more of the infield.
+He is credited with being the first to play hitters off first base, allowing him to cover balls hit to more of the infield.
 He entered the American Association in 1882 with the St. Louis Brown Stockings.
-He managed the team during parts of its first seasons and took over full-time in 1885, leading the Browns to four consecutive American Association championships and a close second in 1889.
+He managed the team during parts of its first three seasons and became the full-time manager in 1885, leading the Browns to four consecutive American Association championships and a close second in 1889.
 He also played and managed for the Chicago Pirates in the Players' League (1890), the Browns again (1891), and the Cincinnati Reds in the National League (1892–1894).

 As an owner

 Comiskey left Cincinnati and the majors in fall 1894 to purchase the Western League Sioux City Cornhuskers in Sioux City, Iowa and move it to Saint Paul, Minnesota, renaming the team the St. Paul Saints.
 He had compiled a .264 batting average with 29 home runs, 883 RBI and 419 stolen bases.
-As a manager, he posted an 839-542 record.
+As a manager, he posted an 839–542 record.

 After five seasons of sharing the Twin Cities with another Western League club in Minneapolis, Comiskey and his colleagues arranged to share Chicago with the National League, whose club (the Chicago Cubs today) played on the West Side.
-The St. Paul Saints moved to the South Side as the White Stockings of the renamed American League for the 1900 season (which was also the original name of the Cubs; it was eventually shortened to White Sox).
+The St. Paul Saints moved to the South Side as the White Stockings (also the original name of the Cubs; it was eventually shortened to White Sox) of the renamed American League for the 1900 season.
 The American League then declared itself a major league starting in 1901.